Eddi3MS/Eddi3MS/README.md

 I'm currently working with React.Js, Typescript, SASS, Redux, Next.js.

 -  💻 You may contact me through my [linkedin](https://www.linkedin.com/in/edson-marcelo79/).
--  🔭 I’m currently working on a school management software.
+-  🔭 I’m currently working on a NFT marketplace.
--  🌱 I’m currently learning more about Storybook and React Query.
+-  🌱 I’m currently learning more about React Query.
 -  💬 If you need help with something related to what i do, feel free to ask, I'll answer what i can.
 -  ⚡ You can see some of my personal work in my [portfolio](https://www.portfolio.edsonmarcelo.com.br/).